hellohaptik/docs_haptik/docs/bot-analytics/user-journey.md

 ### Nodes list

-This section lists all nodes in a table.
+This section lists nodes in a table.
 And for each node, you get 3 metrics:
 1. Incoming users
 2. Outgoing users
 3. Dropping users